-- ◆ User Name: This is a unique name that uses 1-32 characters.
-The username can be any valid username for a Microsoft O/S. This means the username cannot contain ""/\[]:;|=,+?<>''. - ◆ Password: This field can be a minimum of 0 characters (i.e. blank) and a maximum of 32 characters.
+- User Name: This is a unique name that uses 1-32 characters.
+The username can be any valid username for a Microsoft O/S. This means the username cannot contain ""/\[]:;|=,+?<>''. - · Active Directory: Select "Yes" if the user belongs to Active Directory that is enabled on Boxilla. - Password: This field can be a minimum of 0 characters (i.e. blank) and a maximum of 32 characters.
 The password can be any valid password for a Microsoft O/S. This means the password cannot contain ""/\[]:;|=,+?<>'' - User Privilege: This field defines the type of user the new user will be: Administrator, General User or Power User. - Auto-Connect: This enable/disable whether the Emerald or InvisaPC Receiver attempts to connect immediately to the selected connection after a logon by this user.
 This automatic connection only occurs after a logon.
 If a user exits the connection, the connection tab is displayed to the user for selection of a connection.